syncfusion-content/javascript-docs/js/api/ejDiagram.md

 ### dragLeave
 {:#events:dragleave}

-Triggers when a symbol is dragged outside of the diagram.
+Triggers when an element is moved out of the diagram.

 <table class="params">
 	<thead>